steelsofliquid/opensteelos/README.md

 OpenSteel/OS is an operating system based off of the Write Your Own Operating System tutorial with a few extra things added in.
 This is currently a re-organized Nanami/OS, but that is subject to change in the future.
 Source code to be added as soon as a working build with a more organized strcture is made!

-*** THE SOURCE CODE IS NOT YET PRESENT.
-I AM RESTRUCTURING IT AS IT WAS A HOT MESS.
-MY APOLOGIES!!! ***

 What OpenSteel/OS changes:
  - Organization of code
  - A more lenient roadmap